Units, zero-divisors and idempotents in rings graded by torsion-free groups: A potential hierarchy between the three problems

 \section{A potential hierarchy between the three problems}

-For group rings (cf. Problem~\ref{prob:KapGR}) it is well-known that an affirmative answer to the unit conjecture would yield an affirmative answer to the zero-divisor conjecture, which in turn would yield an affirmative answer to the idempotent conjecture (see e.g. \cite[p.12]{Val2002}).
+For group rings (cf. Problem~\ref{prob:KapGR}) it is well-known that an affirmative answer to the unit conjecture, for a fixed field $K$, would yield an affirmative answer to the zero-divisor conjecture, which in turn would yield an affirmative answer to the idempotent conjecture (see e.g. \cite[p.~12]{Val2002}).
 However, it is not known whether two (or all) of the three conjectures are equivalent.

-In this section we will make use of the main result from Section~\ref{Sec:Primeness} to show that the corresponding problems for group graded rings (see Problem~\ref{prob:KapSTR}) exhibit the same potential hierarchy (see Theorem~\ref{thm:hierarchy}).
+In this section we will use the main result from Section~\ref{Sec:Primeness} to show that the corresponding problems for group graded rings (see Problem~\ref{prob:KapSTR}) exhibit the same potential hierarchy (see Theorem~\ref{thm:hierarchy}).
+We begin by showing the following generalization of \cite[Lem.~13.1.2]{Pas1977Book}.